 But should we?

-It’s past time to pay attention to what’s in our food…and since this week marks National Meatout Day, we might as well begin with those burgers and steaks sizzling on the grill.
+It’s past time to pay attention to what’s in our food.
+Some of us are doing just that.
+We are asking questions, wondering where our food came from and what exacly might be in it.
+We might as well begin with those burgers and steaks sizzling on the grill.
 What, exactly is in the meat you are eating?
 Is there more to your burger than meets the eye?

 The answer is yes.